Not Just Advice – Legal Strategy That Works

 • When the applicant’s presence in the UK is regarded as not conducive to the public good due to conduct, character, associations, or other factors.

-• When there are criminality grounds for criminal charges and offences
+• When there are criminal grounds for criminal charges and offences.

 • If the applicant has broken immigration rules before (except for overstaying times, which are allowed under paragraph 39E of the immigration rules).